 Signs of chocolate poisoning can begin to occur within an hour of ingestion and can lead to death within 24 hours so call your vet immediately.

 These can contain poisonous amounts of nitrogen, phosphorus, potassium, iron, zinc, herbicides, pesticides and additives such as fungicides.
-Keep dogs and cats away from treated lawns until they are dry, especially as fertiliser can be very attractive to dogs.
+If you really need to use these products around your home, opt for pet-friendly and non-toxic fertiliser.

 - decreased blood pressure

 If you have any reason to suspect ingestion of a poisonous plant, and symptoms last more than a couple of days, get yourself to your local vet clinic immediately.

 Onions, shallots, garlic, scallions, etc. all contain compounds that can damage red blood cells in dogs if ingested in sufficient quantities.

 A rule of thumb is “the stronger it is, the more toxic it is.”

 It is uncommon that eating raw onions and garlic will cause serious problems in dogs, however, ingesting concentrated forms of onion or garlic, such as dehydrated onions, onion soup mix or garlic powder, may put dogs at risk of toxicosis.

 The effects of ingesting these products usually becomes apparent 3-5 days afterwards.
 Affected dogs may seem lethargic, or they may appear to tire easily after mild exercise.
 Their urine may be orange-tinged to dark red in colour.

 If you catch them eating a whole onion or believe they’ve eaten a large amount, get to the vet right away because in severe cases, blood transfusions may be needed.